The Dana Carvey Show: Development

 During the show's development, Smigel and Carvey focused on being different from SNL.
 The sketches would often be "reductionist bits" in an attempt to feel more "presentational" like Monty Python.
 This would sometimes frustrate writers whose ideas, while creative, were sometimes rejected because they did not fit the show's approach.
 Smigel has expressed satisfaction, however, in the outcome of working under such restrictions and believes the show would have found a greater balance had it been given more time on the air.
 This experimental approach also allowed the show to include short films and cartoons, starting with The Ambiguously Gay Duo.
 Smigel later considered the cartoons his favorite aspect of the program and noted, "My whole career came out of the impulse to do cartoons on The Dana Carvey Show."
 In the summer following the show's cancellation, Smigel continued to develop more cartoon ideas which would be used on SNLs TV Funhouse.

 Smigel noted that the show had many options in terms of networks.
 Carvey says that his "first instinct" was to produce the show for HBO, while CBS would have guaranteed several more episodes than the series eventually received.
-However, the duo was "overly tempted" by the reigning profile of ABC and its primetime offer.
+However, the duo was "overly tempted" by the reigning profile of ABC and its prime time offer.
 The network originally planned on airing ten episodes and did not interfere with the show's creativity, simply wanting a good lead-in to NYPD Blue.The Dana Carvey Show also attempted to put The Onion on television with Stephen Colbert reporting as an anchor in deadpan style.
 This material long predated his time on The Daily Show and The Colbert Report.
 However, the sketches went unaired and have since been subject to rights issues.